 Kanna glanced again at the coffin filled with fire.

 “She’s not here anymore, is she?”
 Kanna asked, watching the tips of the flames.
 “Where has she gone, then?”

 “Exactly where you would expect her to go, unfortunately.
 Follow me and I’ll tell you everything.”

 Hesitantly, Kanna lifted a hand—but Lila caught it and yanked her inside and whispered to her before closing the door, “Be still now, Kanna.
-Trust and be still and do not let go of that empty presence that you found beneath the snakes.”
+Trust and be still and do not let go of that empty presence that you found in our garden.”

 “What?
 What?
 How do you know about that?”

 Lila did not answer.

 The back cabin of the truck was dim, especially since the image of the bright flames was still scorched into Kanna’s vision and they seemed to follow her everywhere she looked.
 There were a few other people inside already, but at first she could only make out Lila’s face as the truck peeled away from the incinerators, and she could not see clearly in which direction they were hurtling.